Sepsis and Perforated Bowel

 • Vomiting

 A perforation anywhere in the GI tract is a medical emergency.
-The emergency room doctor will order x-rays and perhaps a computed tomography scan (CT scan).
+The emergency medicine doctor will order x-rays and perhaps a computed tomography scan (CT scan).
 Blood tests look for signs of infection and blood loss from the perforation.

 Surgery is usually performed to repair a GI perforation, particularly if it is in the bowel.
 Rarely, the doctor may prefer to take a wait-and-see approach, to see if the hole will repair itself.
 Meanwhile, the sepsis caused by the infection must be treated quickly with antibiotics and fluids.